cbatista8a/cbatista8a/README.md

 - 👋 Hi, I’m @cbatista8a
 - 👀 I’m interested in Web Developing and DevOps
-- 🌱 I’m currently learning Laravel and Clean Architectures
+- 🌱 I’m currently learning Symfony, Vue.js and Clean Architectures
 - 💞️ I’m looking to collaborate on innovative open source projects
 - 📫 How to reach me : cbatista8a@gmail.com